guibot/ESP32-Python-HMTL-Command-Builder/README.md

 ## How It Works
 The script takes a variable name as input and generates the following:

+In this case, we are using the word "test" as a variable to be adapted to the following commands.

+variavel = "test"

 ### Parameter Definition
 ```cpp

 const char* PARAM_EXAMPLE = "example";

 <form action="/setExample">